lean coffee definition

 What Topics and Ideas Can Be Discussed at Lean Coffee?

-Lean Coffee is a format that is used to discuss topics and ideas in a relaxed, informal setting.
-It can be used to brainstorm new ideas, generate content for your brand, or just get some feedback on what you’re working on.
+Lean Coffee is a format for discussing topics and ideas in a relaxed, informal setting.
+It can be used to brainstorm new ideas, generate content for your brand, or just get some feedback on what you're working on.

 Topics can range from standard to unusual and necessary.